Invasive Species Awareness Month

 Keep Invasives Out!

-This year's Invasive Species Awareness Month will be filled with events, a youth poster contest, the annual Invader Crusader Awards, the second annual Invasive Species Education Summit, and more.
-As additional invasive species events are planned, we will post them on our event calendar.
+2013's Invasive Species Awareness Month was filled with events, a youth poster contest, the annual Invader Crusader Awards, the second annual Invasive Species Education Summit, and more.
 Click here to browse the online event calendar.

-Would you like to have an ISAM event this year?
+Would you like to have an ISAM event next year?
 We have a Suggestions List that should help you come up with something for your audience.

 Have your event all planned and just need to promote?
 Email the ISAM Coordinator to register your invasive species workday, workshop, or other event.
 Then check out Event Leader Resources for tips on leading and publicizing events.